Alfred Heurtaux: World War II and beyond

 In the early days of World War II, Heurtaux was still the Inspector of Fighter Aviation for the French air forces.
 After the fall of France to the Germans, he joined the French Resistance.
 The Legion of Affairs was formed in August 1940, and he was appointed its vice-president.
 He used the freedom of movement afforded by this appointment to pass military intelligence to his old Saint Cyr classmate, Colonel Groussard, and to recruit fellow veterans into espionage.
 The Hector network that resulted was an important constituent of the Resistance in northern France.

+On 23 January 1941, Heurtaux was made a member of the National Council of Vichy France.
 Colonel Hertaux's son was arrested just before he himself was taken into custody in March 1941.
 The Gestapo let him go that time, then arrested him again on 3 November.
 He would spend over three years in a succession of German jails in Düsseldorf, Bielefeld, Hannover, Berlin, and Potsdam.
 On 13 March 1945, he was shipped off to Buchenwald; on 11 April, he was liberated when the U.S. Army's 6th Armored Division liberated the camp.

 He had been promoted to full colonel in 1942, while he was in custody.
 On 5 July 1945, he was appointed to the military mission for German business.
 In December 1945, he was promoted to brigadier general.

+Death

 He ended his career working as a consulting engineer.
 He died 30 December 1985, at Chantilly, Oise and was buried in Paris.